ga-wdi-pvd/websockets-node/readme.md

 ### Beware of the Polls: A Cautionary Tale

-Robin -- a former WDI instructor -- likes to tell the story of when he first developed a website called [INeedAPrompt.com](http://www.INeedAPrompt.com) which generates writing prompts designed to spur creative writing and break through writer's block.
-One day, it was posted to reddit and it caught a lot of attention, which made Robin happy.
+Robin -- a former WDI instructor -- likes to tell the story of when he first developed a website called [INeedAPrompt.com](http://www.ineedaprompt.com) which generates writing prompts designed to spur creative writing and break through writer's block.
+One day, it was posted to Reddit and it caught a lot of attention, which made Robin happy.
 Everyone lived happily ever after.
 That is, until Robin got an e-mail from his hosting provider at 1:12AM...

 > System administration was forced to suspend your site in an emergency to prevent server and system overloads.
 >
-> The suspension was placed due to an extremely large amount of traffic to ineedaprompt.com/counter.txt
+> The suspension was placed due to an extremely large amount of traffic to `ineedaprompt.com/counter.txt`
 >
 > At the time of suspension, we were seeing over 1.86 million hits.

 Robin's website has a click counter that counts the number of prompts generated.
-* Originally, it was making an AJAX request every second that was POSTing to a script, telling it to update a `counter.txt` file, and then showing the new number of clicks
+* Originally, it was making an AJAX request every second that was POSTing to a script, telling it to update a `counter.txt` file and then show the new number of clicks
 * That's 3600 extra requests per hour **per user**!
-* Fixed by having the clicks update only when you refresh the page.
+* Solution: update the click counter only when you refresh the page

 ## Comparing WebSockets & HTTP (20 minutes / 0:40)

-### HTTP & "PULL"
+### HTTP & Pulling

 AJAX uses HTTP.
 * You "pull" information from the server (i.e., you make a request and you get something back)